neondatabase/website/content/docs/guides/logical-replication-postgres.md

 ## Create a Postgres role for replication

 It is recommended that you create a dedicated Postgres role for replicating data.
 The role must have the `REPLICATION` privilege.
-The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted the membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
+The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.

 <Tabs labels={["Neon Console", "CLI", "API"]}>